 Yes!
 We offer financing through many different providers and only work with the best banks and programs that benefit our clients.
-We also work with insurance companies for certain procedures (such as areola and scar camouflage) to cover the cost of the procedure.
+We also work with insurance companies for certain procedures (such as areola and scar camouflage on breast cancer patients) to cover the cost of the procedure.
 All financing is typically done on sight with immediate results and, depending on the provider and your credit, we offer 6 months to a year of 0% interest with no set up fees or charges!

 Do you do any free or charity work?

 One of the primary reasons why our Founder, Evan Lee, formed Natural Effects was for that very reason.
 We support numerous charities, promote the industry and attend as many shows and conferences as we can because paramedical micropigmentation should be something that is more widely available to everyone.
 You can find out more information on our "Giving Back" page where we talk about all of the charities and pro bono work we perform.
 You can also contact us at any of our locations to find out more info and see how we can help you.

 I am interested, what is the next step?

 Contact us through the website, by e-mail, any of our social media pages, or call and text us at any of our locations and let our providers help you make the right decision.
 What many people don't understand is the importance of your self-confidence.
 Change your life one step at a time because your happiness is a result of your self-confidence.
 All consultations are completely free.